BrianSemiglia/RxCacheMap/README.md

 queries.cacheFlatMapUntilExpired { x -> Observable<(JSON, Date)> in
     // Closure executed once per unique `x`, replayed when input not unique until date
-    // of output is greater than or equal to date of subsequent replay event NetworkRequest(x).map { response in
+    // of output is greater than or equal to date of subsequent replay NetworkRequest(x).map { response in
         return (response.JSON, response.expirationDate)
     }